Which certification is best for you?

 |Cost for One Section||$250.00||$385.00|

-So in conclusion, you really don’t want to fail this exam, the odds are fairly high, so your best bet is to make 100% sure you’re ready.
+So in conclusion, you really don’t want to fail this exam, the odds are fairly high, so your best bet is to make 100% sure you’re ready to the best of your abilities.

 Here at Trainer Academy, we’ve got you covered with some premium study materials that will give you a serious edge in passing this challenging paper.

-It’s totally your call, but given the bare-bones nature of what NSCA provides in terms of study materials, we strongly recommend you get yourself some expert assistance from fitness pros who’ve already conquered this beast.
+It’s totally your call, but given the bare-bones nature of what NSCA provides in terms of study materials, we strongly recommend you get yourself some expert assistance from others who’ve already conquered this beast.

 The NSCA CSCS is a very sought-after certification for top-tier trainers or those with lofty career aspirations.